lethinhhung/thesis_project_backend/README.md

-# E-Learning Platform Backend (Ongoing)
+# AI-Powered Study Assistant Platform (Ongoing)

-Backend API for the e-learning platform, built with Express.js and MongoDB.
+Backend API for personalized learning support platform with AI integration that helps students manage notes, track study progress, and generate quizzes or tests based on uploaded documents.

 ## Technologies Used